yaronf/I-D/jwt-bcp/draft-sheffer-oauth-jwt-bcp.md

 As JWTs are being used by more and more different protocols, it becomes increasingly important to prevent cases of JWT tokens that have been issued for one purpose being subverted and used for another.
-This is actually also a kind of substitution attack.
+Note that this is a specific type of substitution attacks.

 <!-- I don't think this text really adds value.
 I've left it in a comment for now.
      It is actually describing possible mitigations, not problems, but mitigations that don't work.